samg/timetrap/README.md

   text.  iCal and csv output are also supported.

-  Display also allows the use of a ``--round`` or ``-r`` flag which will round all times to 15 minute increments.
+  Display also allows the use of a ``--round`` or ``-r`` flag which will round all times in the output.
 See global options below.

   usage: ``t display [--ids] [--round] [--start DATE] [--end DATE] [--format FMT] [SHEET | all]``